-1. Chess – 3 million copies a year
+1. Chess – total unknown/3 million copies per year

-The origin of the game cab is traced back to 1200.
+The origin of the game cab is traced back to 1200, so when you do the math on those yearly numbers, they get staggering quickly.
 It is played with 16 pieces that are of six different types.
 Each piece has a unique way of moving in the board, and it involves capturing the opponent’s king.
 The queen and the other pieces mainly protect the king from being captured, and the player whose king is captured loses the game.